-Our ankle prosthesis end-effector is simple, lightweight, and highly capable.
+Our ankle-foot prosthesis is simple, lightweight, and highly capable.
 It can be worn by transtibial amputees using a standard pyramidal adapter, or by non-amputees using our simulator boot and lift shoe combination.
-We have demonstrated that this device is suitable for steady speed walking for users weighing 250lb.
+The device is suitable for up to 250lb users walking at a brisk pace.

 The device provides controllable torque about a single ankle axis.
 The keel portion of the device is robotically-controlled by the actuator unit, while a passive heel spring provides compliance in early stance.
 Applied torque is measured with a load cell and joint angle with a high-resolution optical encoder.
 When paired with our bowden cable actuator unit and a simple torque control loop, force can be modulated at 17Hz.

 |Peak Ankle Torque||207 Nm|